Roasted vegetables are the perfect accompaniment to every savoury meal.

 We booked this for the night of Valentine’s day and readied ourselves for a Mediterranean feast.
 O went all out and ordered the Share Mezze Platter (for herself..), which hosted kofte balls, hummus, pita bread, oven-roasted tomatoes, falafels and more.
 I went for two dishes; stuffed bell peppers (with basmati rice/whipped fetta/dukkah) and the lamb kofte balls.
 Safe to say both were delightful.

-Byron is known for organic/wholefood food spots that do mouth-watering raw treats like vegan/GF strawberry cream and caramel donuts.
+Byron is known for organic/wholefood food spots that do mouth-watering raw treats like vegan strawberry cream and caramel donuts.
 Check out Combi and Fundies Wholefood Cafe if that’s your thing.

 They are constantly introducing eclectic flavours like strawberry chocolate fudge, Nutella caramel, Gingerbread, and Orange Sorbet.
-On the last night I treated myself to a double scoop of chocolate fudge and Nutella caramel, and I have absolutely no regrets.
+On the last night I treated myself to a double scoop of chocolate fudge and Nutella caramel.

 P.s. if chocolate is your thing – be sure to check out Love Byron Bay – Crêperie & Chocolate Boutique.